-History | Tyler Junior College
+History | TJC

 Why Choose History at TJC?

 • Highly credentialed and experienced faculty.
-We have more Ph.D.'s than any other department at TJC.
+We have more Ph.Ds than any other department at TJC.

 • Affordable tuition & textbooks.

-• Six courses in the Core Curriculum.
+• Five courses in the Core Curriculum.

 • 100+ declared History majors.

-• Fully-online Associate of Arts in History.
+• Fully online Associate of Arts in History.

 • History courses are available in the TJC Presidential Honors Program